CAMRA and the rise of low-alcohol beers under 3% ABV

-The North London CAMRA branch recently hosted the first ever competition with a focus on finding the UK’s best low alcohol beer under 3% ABV, and we were pretty excited to discover some new tipples for our mindful drinkers.
-We also got some great insights from some of the breweries involved in the competition, which highlight the demand for low ABV beers.
+The North London CAMRA branch recently hosted the first-ever competition with a focus on finding the UK’s best low-alcohol beers under 3% ABV, and we were pretty excited to discover some new tipples for our mindful drinkers.
+We also got some great insights from some of the breweries involved in the competition, which highlight the demand for low-alcohol beers.

 James Atherton of Beerblefish told us that “Zero % beer is certainly a massive growth area.
 Low abv I would like to see grow further’.
 And quite rightly so, there is a distinct lack of beer weighing in around 1-2%, and this is certainly a gap in the market that we would like to see filled.”

-As an aside, AB InBev – the biggest brewing conglomerate in the world – expects low ABV and alcohol-free beer to make up a fifth of its total production by 2025, so they seem to think the appetite for low alcohol beer is growing.
+As an aside, AB InBev – the biggest brewing conglomerate in the world – expects low ABV and alcohol-free beer to make up a fifth of its total production by 2025, so they seem to think the appetite for low-alcohol beers is growing.
 Two breweries who specialise in low abv beers who are doing just this are Big Drop and Small Beer.

 We spoke with festival organiser Christine Cryne about the lower alcohol competition.
 As far as Christine and we are aware, this was the first competition of its kind in the UK.
 Christine said they wanted to organise it to promote the idea that beer doesn’t have to be strong, and to showcase the lower strength beers, shining a spotlight on some fantastic products that are often overlooked.
 There were nine beers from nine breweries in the competition.
 A broad range of styles were displayed, which was exciting (though may have made things hard to judge!).
 Christine was pleased that this was the first time many of the brewers had made a lower alcohol beer.